jjwithanr/obsidian_bible_study/docs/New Testament/James/James4.md

 # James 4

 ## Overview:
 The Christian life soon teaches the Christian that the life lived for pleasure is futile.
 Man's conflicting internal desires ought to drive us to submission towards God.
 Humility invites God's grace to reform our motives and love for others.
-James warns us against arrogance and how it blinds from the finity of life.
+James warns us against arrogance and how it blinds from the finitude of life.

 #### v.1
 >What causes fights and quarrels among you?
 Don't they come from your desires that battle within you?

 #### v.2
 >You want something but don't get it.
 You kill and covet, but you cannot have what you want.
 You quarrel and fight. **You do not have, because you do not ask God.**

 If you may have everything by asking, and nothing without asking, I beg you to see how absolutely vital prayer is, and I beseech you to abound in it… **Do you know, brothers, what great things are to be had for the asking?** Have you ever thought of it?
 Does it not stimulate you to pray fervently?
 All heaven lies before the grasp of the asking man; all the promises of God are rich and inexhaustible, and their fulfillment is to be had by prayer.
 #spurgeon [sermon link](https://www.spurgeongems.org/sermon/chs1682.pdf)

+James then repeats his assertion that, with all their consuming desire and bitter antagonism, his readers were not able to obtain what they wanted, because they were going after it in the wrong way.
+They did "not ask God" for it.
+They were lusting and fighting rather than praying.
+#donaldburdick

 #### v.3
 >When you ask, you do not receive, because you ask with wrong motives, that you may **spend what you get on your pleasures**.